aksel-blaise/dalton/LM3d3/selden-lm3d3.md

 placed at the horizontal tangent on the tip of each Dalton point.
-The second through fifth splits (LMs 02 - 05) occur at points of highest curvature, where LM 02 is always placed on the right side of the projectile when oriented in 3D space following the alignment output of *auto3dgm*.
-To place the final landmark (LM 06), a linear measurement was used to project a reference point equidistant between LM 02 and LM
-03. The location of that point was leveraged in placing the reference plane used to cut the spline at the location of LM 06.
+The second through fifth splits (LMs 02 - 05) occur at points of highest curvature, where LM 02 is always placed on the right side of the projectile following the application of the `reference vectors`.
+To place the final landmark (LM 06), a linear measurement was used to project a reference point equidistant between LM 02 and LM 03.
+The location of that point was leveraged in placing the reference plane used to cut the spline at the location of LM 06.

 ## Spline split at location of LM 01